EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Development-Environment-Setup-Options.md

 If you prefer to work outside a container, you can follow the local setup instructions to install each prerequisite on your own operating system.
 The next sections walk you through both workflows in detail.

-> 🔎 Want to learn more about Dev Containers?
-Check out the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers).
+!!! note "Want to learn more about Dev Containers?
+Check out the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers)."

 ## Option 1: Setup Dev Containers (Recommended)